 As parents, we must ask why we criticize our teenagers for the very behaviors that they must practice in order to become fully-formed adults.
 Our teenagers are desperately trying to identify who they are separate from their parents, which leads to sometimes difficult behavior, but they are not diabolical monsters.
 Adolescence is a time during which our kids find out who they are while still in the safety of our homes.
 Their behavior is biologically driven.
 It is not a conscious attempt to annoy us.
 Our teens are not trying to drive us crazy – they are trying to grow up.

 As our teens battle hormones, emotions, and a strong drive to rebel, we can welcome their growing selves even as we keep them safe and loved in our care.
-Here are three tips to handling teenagers.
+Here are three tips for handling teenagers.

 1. Don’t ignore